opulence-singh/BANK-MANAGEMENT-SYSTEM/README.md

 # Update information of existing account

 this one will guide you to the following:
-1. Enter the acoount no. of the customer whose info you want to change:
+1. Enter the account no. of the customer whose info you want to change:

-after adding your account number, it will request you to choose the info you wanna change. changes can only happen to address and phone number. proceeding further you will be able to change your details as per your preference.
+after adding your account number, it will request you to choose the info you wanna change. changes can only happen to address and phone number. proceeding further you will be able to change your details as per your preference

 # For transactions